Following are federal regulations set forth by The Higher Education Act of 1965, as amended. Below is the consumer information from Hodges University.

 Links to non-university maintained sites or content do not represent an endorsement by Hodges University or its affiliates.

 - Thank you for visiting Hodges’ website.
-Hodges University follows all rules and regulations as required by the General Data Protection Regulation (GDPR) Act.
+Hodges University follows all rules and regulations as required by Florida Statutes, U.S. Federal laws, and the General Data Protection Regulation (GDPR).
 Hodges University can be found online at www.hodges.edu.
 We also have two campus locations.
 Naples Campus – 2647 Professional Circle, Naples, FL 34119 and Fort Myers Campus – 4501 Colonial Blvd., Fort Myers, FL 33966.

 - If you comment on anything on our website, you are voluntarily submitting your email address and other information.
 This information will be used to post your details on our site in accord with regular use.
 If you would like your information removed, please request removal by emailing firstname.lastname@example.org.
 We will never sell or otherwise divulge your information to third parties.
 Hodges University conforms to applicable local, state, and federal regulations governing the collection and storing of personal information.
 You can opt-out of Google Analytics Advertising Features through Google’s Ads Settings, Ad Settings for mobile apps, or any other available means.
 If you would like to disable website tracking, please adjust the settings in your browser to block tracking.